SargeyWargey/Homoothya/Story/Drafts/Chapter_23.md

 Outside, the yard had warmed.
 I looked back once through the open window.
 Sunlight caught the white cloth around the pages.
 I felt exposed leaving them there, as if part of me remained on the desk.
 I walked away quickly before I changed my mind and scooped them back into my arms.

 I had several hours to fill before returning.
 I walked toward the Verde River to keep myself from pacing outside Carlos's door.
-The smell of damp earth rose from the fields irrigated by canals we had helped dig when we were boys.
+The smell of damp earth rose from the fields irrigated by canals I had helped dig.
 Farmers already bent over seedlings, their hats rising and falling like birds.
 In the distance, the Mazatzal ridges sat purple against the lightening sky.
 I stood at the edge of the riverbank and listened to the slow current slide past cottonwoods.
 The sound reminded me of Beaver Creek before the army came.

 I could not stay still.
 Memories stirred and pushed me along the water's edge.
 Each step carried me deeper into recollection.
-I thought of the day in 1872 when Carlos and I were separated, of the way his mother had thrown herself over him.
+I thought of the day in 1872 when Carlos and I were separated.
 I thought of the scout who dragged me away from the cave.
 I thought of the nights in Prescott when I stared at the ceiling and wondered if anyone from our camp still breathed.
 With the manuscript now in Carlos's house, those questions had a new shape.
 We had lived.
 We had two names.
 We had two paths that brought us back to one point.

 Around noon, the sun blazed high.
 I sought shade beneath a cottonwood and ate the tortillas and dried apples Chehata had packed for me.
 She thought of everything.
 When the mission bell near the school rang three times, I brushed crumbs from my coat and started back toward Carlos's lane.